Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     :header: Parameter, Description, Default, Options
     :widths: 15 40 10 35

-    *on*, "Enables/disables the concurrent coding/decoding algorithm utilized by the VIN™.", true, "true: enables the concurrent coder.
+    *on*, "Enables/disables the concurrent coding/decoding algorithm utilized by the *VIN™*.", true, "true: enables the concurrent coder.

     false: disables the concurrent coder."
     *log*, "Enables/disables log generation for the output of the concurrent coder.", false, "true: enables logging.